CurtTilmes/raku-libcurl/README.md

 ## Multi

-Perl6 LibCurl also supports the libcurl [multi](https://curl.haxx.se/libcurl/c/libcurl-multi.html) interface.
+Raku LibCurl also supports the libcurl [multi](https://curl.haxx.se/libcurl/c/libcurl-multi.html) interface.
 You still have to construct `LibCurl::Easy` (or `LibCurl::HTTP`) handles for each transfer, but instead of calling `.perform`, just add